craigrobertsdev/EBrief/README.md

   <br>

 2. Start the application:
-   Run the application from your text editor of choice, or from the terminal using the following command:
+   Run the application from your text editor of choice, or from the terminal, navigate to the EBrief folder containing the EBrief.csproj file then run the following command:

 ```bash
 dotnet run